Sport and Leisure Price Tops $0.13 (SNL)

 Sport and Leisure Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Sport and Leisure directly using U.S. dollars.
-Investors seeking to acquire Sport and Leisure should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Sport and Leisure using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Sport and Leisure directly using US dollars.
+Investors seeking to trade Sport and Leisure should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Sport and Leisure using one of the exchanges listed above.

 Receive News & Updates for Sport and Leisure Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sport and Leisure and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.